Issues Important to

 Education of the children is a parental responsibility and right.

-The AIP believes that if you chose to educate your children in a non government school you should be able to recieve a portion of the money that the state is required by its constitution.
+The AIP believes that if you chose to educate your children in a non government school you should be able to receive a portion of the money that the state is required by its constitution.

 We must respect parental rights.